-In person: You may also register to vote at any County Elections office, the office of the Secretary of State, or any DMV office
+In person: You may also register to vote at any county elections office.

-By mail/ in writing: Mail a form to your County Elections Office.
+By mail/ in writing: Download and mail a form to your county elections office.

-By fax: Contact your County Elections Office for faxing options.
+By fax: Contact your county elections official for faxing options.

 VERIFYING YOUR VOTER REGISTRATION STATUS